 The Jacobs School of Music of Indiana University has a long tradition of openness in its performing and academic activities.
 Students and visitors to the campus may benefit from opportunities to attend lectures, rehearsals, lessons, or other activities.
-These activities may range from informal observation for a limited number of sessions to the following regulations:
+These activities may range from informal observation for a limited number of sessions to the types of activities described below.